ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 # Introduction

-Many APIs to perform transport networking have been deployed, perhaps the most widely known and imitated being the BSD socket() {{POSIX}} interface.
+Many application programming interfaces (APIs) to perform transport networking have been deployed, perhaps the most widely known and imitated being the BSD socket() {{POSIX}} interface.
 The names and functions between these APIs are not consistent, and vary depending on the protocol being used.
 For example, sending and receiving on a stream of data is conceptually the same between operating on an unencrypted Transmission Control Protocol (TCP) stream and operating on an encrypted Transport Layer Security (TLS) {{I-D.ietf-tls-tls13}} stream over TCP, but applications cannot use the same socket send() and recv() calls on top of both kinds of connections.
 Similarly, terminology for the implementation of protocols offering transport services vary based on the context of the protocols themselves.
 This variety can lead to confusion when trying to understand the similarities and differences between protocols, and how applications can use them effectively.

 The goal of the Transport Services architecture is to provide a common, flexible, and reusable interface for transport protocols.
 As applications adopt this interface, they will benefit from a wide set of transport features that can evolve over time, and ensure that the system providing the interface can optimize its behavior based on the application requirements and network conditions.